Information about COVID-19

 - Safety Guidelines – Everyone working and living in our centers is highly encouraged to follow these social distance guidelines, which were provided by the CDC.

 - Visitation Guidelines – We want you to have complete access to your loved one, but to keep everyone in our treatment centers safe, GCHC has established a set of rules regarding visitation.
 Please review this information before scheduling a visit.

 - A message from our president – Brett Barnet, the president of Gulf Coast Health Care, shared this message with our patients and their family to emphasize our ongoing efforts.

 - Rensair air scrubbers – Learn more about the advanced devices we use that can kill up to 99.97% of airborne pathogens, including the novel coronavirus.

 COVID-19 vaccinations have been officially approved and are now being administered across the world.
 This is a breakthrough in the fight against the coronavirus and among the most exciting developments in recent medical history.
 Here are some things to know about the vaccinations:

-- The vaccine requires two separate doses that are administered about three to four weeks apart.
-GHCH will ensure that every resident and medical professional in our centers receives both doses.
+The vaccine requires two separate doses that are administered about three to four weeks apart.
+GHCH will ensure that every resident and medical professional in our centers receive both doses.